marianaWest/Copy1Hackathon/README.md

 ## The Copyright Collection at The National Archives of the UK

 I am an art historian who specializes in the history of photography, particularly in the early 20th century.
-As I was studying for my PhD, I very rarely came across women practicing photography during this period, except for some well-known names such as Julia Margaret Cameron and Anna Atkins.
+As I was studying for my PhD, I very rarely came across women practicing photography during the medium's early years, except for some well-known names such as Julia Margaret Cameron and Anna Atkins.
 However, while reading newspapers and journals of the time, I realized that women were much more involved in photography than I was led to believe.
 I noticed that women not only worked as photographers but also owned or managed studios, edited and published journals, and organized clubs and events on photography.

 Still, I usually find it difficult to locate women in photography as I search existing online databases.
 For example, these are the first results returned when searching the Europeana database for “female photographer”:

 ![Europeana search result](Assets/europeana_search_female_photographer.png)